 2. The Town of Sundre Web Page

-Furthermore it is also important that Town residents be prepared for a disaster that may affect them by having food, heat and shelter for at least 72 hours.
+Furthermore it is also important that Town residents be prepared for a disaster that may affect them by having food, hand shelter for at least 72 hours.
 Information on preparedness and "72 hour kits” can be found at:

 Emergency and Disaster Services Information